dortania/OpenCore-Multiboot/exist/data.md

 # On a filled non-OS related disk (Data disk)

-This is quite easy, basically we'll just make some space for a EFI (if it doesnt exist already) and some for our macOS system.
+This is quite easy, basically we'll just make some space for an EFI (if it doesn't exist already) and some for our macOS system.

 ## Precautions